Constant-delay enumeration for SLP-compressed documents: Enumerable compact sets with shifts

-\paragraph{Enumeration} Given that every node of a \dsabbr represents a set of strings, we are interested in enumerating them with output-linear delay.
+\paragraph{The enumeration algorithm} Given that every node of a \dsabbr represents a set of strings, we are interested in enumerating them with output-linear delay.
 Specifically, we focus on the following problem.
-Let $\bigcal{C}$ be a class of \dsnamesbigcaps{}.
+Let $\mathcal{C}$ be a class of \dsnamesbigcaps{}.

-The plan then is to provide an enumeration algorithm with output-linear delay for $\enumecs[\bigcal{C}]$ and some helpful class $\bigcal{C}$.
+The plan is then to provide an enumeration algorithm with output-linear delay for the problem $\enumecs[\mathcal{C}]$ and some helpful class $\mathcal{C}$.
 A reasonable strategy to enumerate the set $\sem{\cD}(v)$ is to do a traversal on the structure while accumulating the shift values in the path to each leaf.
-However, to be able to do this without repetitions and output-linear delay, we need to guarantee two conditions: first, that one can obtain every output from $\cD$ in only one way and, second, union and shift nodes are \emph{close} to an output node (i.e., a bottom node or a product node), in the sense that we can always reach them in a bounded number of steps.
-To ensure that these conditions hold, we impose two restrictions for an ECS.
+However, to be able to do this without repetitions and output-linear delay, we need to guarantee two conditions: first, that one can obtain every output from $\cD$ in only one way and, second, union and shift nodes are \emph{close} to an output node, in the sense that we can always reach them in a bounded number of steps.
+To ensure that these conditions hold, we impose two restrictions on an ECS.